The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

-Travel by bus between Munich, Germany and Prague, Czechia is: Restricted.
+Travel between Munich, Germany and Prague, Czechia by bus is: Partially open.

-The above information was last checked on 6/14/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Prague from Munich closer to your date of departure here
+The information above was last checked on 9/20/21.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your bus from Munich to Prague before traveling.

-The restriction level for your return bus to Munich, Germany from Prague is: Restricted.
+The current restriction level for your return trip by bus from Prague to Munich is: Partially open

-International entry is allowed for: Entry is restricted for citizens and permanent residents of Czech Republic
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Last checked on 6/17/21.
-Remember to check the latest COVID-19 travel safety regulations for your bus to Munich from Prague closer to your date of departure here here.
+Last checked on 9/25/21.
+We do our best to keep this information up to date, but regulations can change so please double check the latest COVID-19 travel safety regulations ahead of your bus to Munich from Prague here.

-When traveling this route, Omio customers are departing most frequently from München Hbf and arriving in Praha, Hlavní Nádraží.
+Omio customers who travel this route most frequently depart from München Hbf and arrive in Praha, Hlavní Nádraží.

 Here are some other resources that might have the information you need